Soil Acidification: Management

 |a Olsen's Agricultural Laboratory, Inc., McCook, NE|

-Take preventive measures and monitor soil pH to determine if mitigation is necessary.
-All but very fine lime takes several years to penetrate the seeding zone.
+Monitor soil pH to determine if mitigation is necessary.
+All but very fine lime reacts slowly over several years and must be incorporated.
 Apply lime at least the fall prior to a spring planting.
-For perennial crops, ideally apply enough before seeding for the longevity of the stand.
-Humid days with little wind are ideal to minimize the amount of lime blown away during surface application.
-Tillage increases the rate and depth at which lime increases soil pH.
+For perennial crops, apply enough before seeding for the longevity of the stand.
+Humid days with little wind are ideal for surface application.

 The following information is needed to calculate a liming rate: